tomerpeceniski/igym/src/README.md

 - Organize and track your daily workouts.
 - Record weights, repetitions, and other workout details.
 - Seamlessly access your workout data from anywhere.
+- **Customize workouts for each gym:** Users can register different workout routines for each gym they attend, allowing for adaptations based on the specific equipment available.

 ---